Close

 Can I change my nominee after buying term insurance?

-Yes, you can change your nominee at any time during the policy term by submitting a written request to the insurance company.
-Ensure that the nominee update is reflected in the policy records to avoid any confusion at the time of claim settlement.
+Yes, you can.
+Most insurance providers let you update/change your nominee at any time during the policy term.
+All you need to do is submit a written request or form to the insurance company.
+Make sure that the updated nominee details are officially recorded in the insurer's system to avoid any disputes or delays during claim settlement.

 What happens if I miss paying premiums during the policy term?